angarsky/diveintopython/learn/classes/import.md

 Here's a step-by-step guide to importing all classes from another folder in the parent directory:

-1. Identify the Target Directory: First, you need to identify the directory from which you want to import classes.
+1. **Identify the Target Directory**: First, you need to identify the directory from which you want to import classes.
 This directory should be in the parent directory of your current script.
-2. Update `sys.path`: To add the target directory to `sys.path`, you can use the `sys.path.append()` method.
+2. **Update `sys.path`**: To add the target directory to `sys.path`, you can use the `sys.path.append()` method.
 For example:

 ```python
 import sys